exah/exah/CV.md

 ## Work

 I started working in the web around 11 years ago as a designer + developer when I went to [the university](https://design.hse.ru).
-For the past 5 years, I'm working as a web software engineer.
+For the past 5 years, I've been a web software engineer.

 ### Lead Web Software Engineer @ [Revolut](https://revolut.com/) <br /> November 2018 - Now